openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 type IngressSpec struct {
     // other fields

-    // CustomizeableRoutes is a list of routes that a cluster-admin wants to customize.
+    // ComponentRoutes is a list of routes that a cluster-admin wants to customize.
 It is logically keyed by
-    // .spec.customizeableRoutes[index].{namespace,name}.
+    // .spec.componentRoutes[index].{namespace,name}.
-    // To determine the set of possible keys, look at .status.customizeableRoutes where participating operators place
+    // To determine the set of possible keys, look at .status.componentRoutes where participating operators place
     // current route status keyed the same way.
-    CustomizeableRoutes []CustomizeableRouteSpec
+    // If a ComponentRoute is created with a namespace,name tuple that does not match status, that piece of config will
+    // not have an effect.
+If an operator later reads the field, it will eventually (but not necessarily immediately)
+    // honor the pre-existing spec values.
+    ComponentRoutes []ComponentRouteSpec
 }

 type IngressStatus struct {
     // other fields

-    // CustomizeableRoutes is where participating operators place the current route status for routes which the cluster-admin
+    // ComponentRoutes is where participating operators place the current route status for routes which the cluster-admin
     // can customize hostnames and serving certificates.
     // How the operator uses that serving certificate is up to the individual operator.
-    CustomizeableRoutes []CustomizeableRouteStatus
+    // An operator that creates entries in this slice should clean them up during removal (if it can be removed).
+    // An operator must also handle the case of deleted status without churn.
+    ComponentRoutes []ComponentRouteStatus
 }

-type CustomizeableRouteSpec struct{
+type ComponentRouteSpec struct{
     // namespace is the namespace of the route to customize.
 It must be a real namespace.
+Using an actual namespace
+    // ensures that no two components will conflict and the same component can be installed multiple times.
     Namespace string
     // name is the *logical* name of the route to customize.
 It does not have to be the actual name of a route resource.
     // Keep in mind that this is your API for users to customize.
 You could later rename the route, but you cannot rename
     // this name.
     Name string
-    // desiredHost is the name that a cluster-admin wants to specify DesiredHost string
+    // Hostname is the host name that a cluster-admin wants to specify Hostname string
     // ServingCertKeyPairSecret is a reference to a secret in namespace/openshift-config that is a kubernetes tls secret.
     // The serving cert/key pair must match and will be used by the operator to fulfill the intent of serving with this name.
     // That means it could be embedded into the route or used by the operand directly.
     // Operands should take care to ensure that if they use passthrough termination, they properly use SNI to allow service
     // DNS access to continue to function correctly.
+    // SANs in the certificate are ignored, but SNI can be used to make operator managed certificates (like internal load balancers
+    // and service serving certificates) serve correctly.
     ServingCertKeyPairSecret SecretNameReference

     // possible future, we could add a set of SNI mappings.
 I suspect most operators would not properly handle it today.
 }

-type CustomizeableRouteStatus struct{
+type ComponentRouteStatus struct{
     // namespace is the namespace of the route to customize.
 It must be a real namespace.
+Using an actual namespace
+    // ensures that no two components will conflict and the same component can be installed multiple times.
     Namespace string
     // name is the *logical* name of the route to customize.
 It does not have to be the actual name of a route resource.
     // Keep in mind that this is your API for users to customize.
 You could later rename the route, but you cannot rename
     // this name.
     Name string
-    // defaultHost is the normal name of this route.
+    // defaultHostname is the normal host name of this route.
+It is provided in case cluster-admins find it more recognizeable
+    // and having it here makes it possible to answer, "if I remove my configuration, what will the name be".
-    DefaultHost string
+    DefaultHostname string
     // ConsumingUsers is a slice of users that need to have read permission on the secrets in order to use them.
     // This will usually be an operator service account.
     ConsumingUsers []string
-    // currentHost is the current name used to by the route.
+    // currentHostnames is the current name used to by the route.
 Routes can have more than one exposed name, even though we
     // only allow one route.spec.host.
-    CurrentHosts []string
+    CurrentHostnames []string

-    // conditions are available, degraded, progressing.
+    // conditions are degraded and progressing.
 This allows consistent reporting back and feedback that is well
     // structured.
 These particular conditions have worked very well in ClusterOperators.
-    Conditions []ConfigCondition
+    // Degraded == true means that something has gone wrong trying to handle the ComponentRoute.
+The CurrentHostnames
+    // may or may not be operating successfully.
+    // Progressing == true means that the component is taking some action related to the ComponentRoute Conditions []ConfigCondition

     // relatedObjects allows listing resources which are useful when debugging or inspecting how this is applied.
-    // They may be aggregated into an overal status RelatedObjects to be automatically by oc adm inspect RelatedObjects []ObjectReference
+    // They may be aggregated into an overall status RelatedObjects to be automatically shown by oc adm inspect RelatedObjects []ObjectReference

     // This API does not include a mechanism to distribute trust, since the ability to write this resource would then
     // allow interception.
 Instead, if we need such a mechanism, we can talk about creating a way to allow narrowly scoped
-    // updates to a configmap containing ca-bundle.crt for each CustomizeableRoute.
+    // updates to a configmap containing ca-bundle.crt for each ComponentRoute.
     // CurrentCABundle []byte
 }
 ```

+Validation rules to be specified in the openshift/api PR, but basic restrictions on strings as you'd expect.

 ### User Stories